sramteare/satishramteare.me/README.md

 * Webpack Bundler - Trying out webpack bundler with bable plugin and ES6 modules, for bundling and supporting ES6 on older browsers.

-* node scripts - adding node scrupts to building and starting a server on local.
+* npm scripts - adding node npm scripts(tasks) to building and starting a server on local.

 * CSS Animation - Trying out keyframes for trippy effect.